STOM-Group/stom.chkwon.net/resources/latex.md

 -  <a title="" href="http://www.ctan.org/tex-archive/support/excel2latex/" rel="nofollow">Excel To LaTeX Conversion</a> -- You can create LaTeX codes for tables from an Excel spreadsheet directly.
 -  <a title="" href="http://detexify.kirelabs.org/classify.html" rel="nofollow">Detexify</a> -- Drawing a symbol will give you the LaTeX code for it.
 -  <a title="" href="http://hevea.inria.fr/index.html" rel="nofollow">HeVeA</a> - A good HTML translator for LaTeX.
 -  <a title="" href="http://tug.org/applications/tex4ht/mn.html" rel="nofollow">TeX4ht</a> - The best HTML translator for LaTeX that I know of.
-The HTML version of my <a href="http://www.chkwon.net/pmwiki/Main/CV">CV</a> is created by the htlatex command of TeX4ht.

 ## Graphics